ianjauslin-rutgers/lean-complex-has_primitives/README.md

 # Complex Analysis: Has Primitives
 ## Rutgers Lean Seminar

+This project has a blueprint, which, for the moment, is available at <https://jauslin.org/lean-complex-has_primitives-doc/blueprint/>

 ## Building the project

 If you already have Lean installed, you can build the project with